tony/cv/README.rst

 Vuex allows ``getters`` (global computed properties) to be aware from each other.
 This allows reuse / composability of siphoned/filter aspects of the data.
+According to the creator of Vue.js, `it has the same performance implications as reselect, too <https://github.com/vuejs/vuex/issues/144#issuecomment-209788079>`_.

 With redux, there isn't a concept of passing around sibing properties.
 You can easily be sent into a spiral of duplicated filtering